Effective medium theory for second-gradient elasticity with chirality: Background and set up of the problem

 The scaling \eqref{scaling} provides consistency in the sense that you cannot have chiral effects without having second-gradient effects.
 However, you can have second-gradient effects without chiral effects.
 The interplay between $\ell_{\rm SG}$ and $\ell_{\rm chiral}$ is related to the well-posedness of the model, specifically, coercivity.
 We address this issue in detail in subsequent sections.

 The non-dimensional stress in \eqref{eq:derived_model} has the following form,

-where the material tensors $\mathsf{K}^*(\vc{x}^*) = \{ \mathsf{K}^*_{jik\ell} (\vc{x}*) \}_{j,i,k,\ell=1}^{3}$, $\mathsf{S}^*(\vc{x}^*)=\{\mathsf{S}_{ji}^{k\ell m*} (\vc{x}*) \}_{j,i,k,\ell,m=1}^{3}$, and $\mathsf{A}^*(\vc{x}^*)=\{\mathsf{A}_{ijk}^{n\ell p*} (\vc{x}*) \}_{j,i,k,n,\ell,p=1}^{3}$ are $Y^*$ periodic with,
+where the material tensors $\mathsf{K}^*(\vc{x}^*) = \{ \mathsf{K}^*_{jik\ell} (\vc{x}*) \}_{j,i,k,\ell=1}^{3}$, $\mathsf{S}^*(\vc{x}^*)=\{\mathsf{S}_{ji}^{k\ell m*} (\vc{x}*) \}_{j,i,k,\ell,m=1}^{3}$, and $\mathsf{A}^*(\vc{x}^*)=\{\mathsf{A}_{ijk}^{n\ell m*} (\vc{x}*) \}_{j,i,k,n,\ell,m=1}^{3}$ are $Y^*$ periodic with,

-Thus, one can generate an $\ep$ periodic problem by defining the nondimensional number $\ep$ as the ratio of $\ell / {\rm L}$ and let $\ep \to 0$ to obtain an effective medium.
+Thus, one can generate an $\ep$ periodic problem by defining the non-dimensional number $\ep$ as the ratio of $\ell / {\rm L}$ and let $\ep \to 0$ to obtain an effective medium.
 However, different cases ought to be considered depending on how the intrinsic length scales $\ell_{\rm chiral}$ and $\ell_{\rm SG}$ scale with $\ell$ and ${\rm L}$, respectively.
 Here we consider the cases,

 We chose to work with the above scalings, primarily, because of their physical interpretation.
-The \eqref{eq:hs1} scaling indicates that the size of the heterogeneities are comparable to the order of the period.
+The \eqref{eq:hs1} scaling indicates that the size of the heterogeneities are comparable to the order of the period \footnote{Recent numerical and experimental work has determined that a micro-to-macro length ratio of $/56$ is sufficient to have strict scale separation and ignore second-gradient effects (i.e. $\ell_{\rm SG} / {\rm L} \approx 1/56$) \cite{Mahmoud2023}.}.
 The \eqref{eq:hs2} scaling indicates that the size of the heterogeneities are comparable to the characteristic length of the overall domain.
 Moreover, the chirality scaling has a more general form.
 However, it cannot be chosen independently of $\ell_{\rm SG}$.
 The reason being, as we will show in the next section, well-posedness of the model.
 In our case, the chirality length is (at least) one order smaller compared to the length of second-gradient effects.
-Naturally, one could consider different scaling than the one proposed above.
+Naturally, one could consider a different scaling than the one proposed above.
 We will not address other type of scaling here.
 Rather we will leave their treatment to future work.

-We close this paragraph by noting that if no confusion arises, henceforth, we will omit the $*$ notation for the sake of simplicity and expediency of presentation.
+Finally, if confusion arises, henceforth, we will omit the $*$ notation for the sake of simplicity and expediency of presentation.